 Thanks for reading

 We hope this guide has been helpful and provided a little clarity.
-Unfortunately, the tax rules for non-resident UK company owners and directors are far from simple, so we urge you to speak to an experienced accountant for expert guidance and advice.
+Unfortunately, the tax rules for non-resident UK company owners and directors are far from simple, so we would urge you to speak to an experienced accountant for expert guidance and advice.

 HMRC’s guidance can be complex and confusing, and it’s all too easy to make a mistake.
 If you misinterpret the rules and fail to comply, the penalty regime could present serious issues for you and your company.